feedboards/Feedboard.VSCode/README.md

 ## setup feedboard-core lib

-u need to create `.npmrc` file in root directory then u need to add this code in file `.npmrc`
+u need to create a `.npmrc` file in the root directory then u need to add this code in the file `.npmrc`

-also if u want u can copy example from `example.npmrc`
+also, if u want u can copy the example from `example.npmrc`

 ```bash
 @katyara1:registry=https://npm.pkg.github.com/